hpparvi/ull_tp_2425/exercises/pc/ex2/README.md

 |    500    |   58  |    33    |       121      |
 |    1000   |  196  |    79    |       286      |

-We observe that for a small number of particles, the direct-sum algorithm is computationally faster as the Barnes-Hut has to build the tree and recursively computing the center of mass and total mass for each cell.
+For a small number of particles, the direct-sum algorithm is computationally faster as the Barnes-Hut has to build the tree and recursively computing the center of mass and total mass for each cell.
 However, for a larger number of particles the Barnes-Hut algorithm becomes more efficient due its optimized method for calculating forces between particles.
 Contrary to expectations, the parallelized version of the Barnes-Hut algorithm takes more time to perform simulations when dealing with a significant number of particles.
 This could be attributed to the use of the CRITICAL directive in the calculation of the forces.
-For a more detailed explanation of these results see the ```plot_times.ipynb```, which includes a plot of these results and more extended explanations.
+For a more detailed explanation of these results see the ```plot_times.ipynb```, which includes a plot and more extended explanations.